SUBSCRIBE

 Where IT revels in chaos and consumption, Maturin is a creator and believes in helping those in need, as he did in the IT novel when advising young William Denbrough on how to defeat IT.

 So, how did these two powerful beings come into existence?
-It seems that both IT and Maturin were created by a divine being called “The Other”, who many suspect might be the entity Gan who is mentioned in The Dark Tower novels.
+It seems that both IT and Maturin were created by a divine being called “The Other”, who many suspects might be the entity Gan who is mentioned in The Dark Tower novels.

 It’s strange to think that there is such a complicated backstory to what many have thought to be just another evil shape-shifting clown.